benyamin-nayudi/Mosh-redux/readme.md

 }
 ```

-also we have discussed that our thunk middleware pass the dispatch and getState methods to the actionCreator , so we can dispatch new actions and look at the current state of the store.
+also we have discussed that our `thunk` middleware pass the dispatch and getState methods to the `actionCreator` , so we can `dispatch` new actions and look at the current state of the `store`.

-we may not need the getState so we can simplify our function:
+we may not need the `getState` so we can simplify our function:

 ```js
 const actionCreator = () => (dispatch) =>{